Gibbon99/apcupsd/README.md

 INSTALLATION

-I attempted to create an installable package for this following the Helloworld instructions, but it continually failed running the "make plugins" command.
-Just copy the files here to their locations on your server.
+If the POST_INSTALL script does not work, you will need to copy "apcupsd.inc "  to "/usr/local/etc/inc/plugins.inc.d/apcupsd.inc".

-WHY
+This should make the apcupsd daemon appear in the Services widget on the dashboard.

-This is my first attempt at an OPNsense plugin - I wrote this becuase the NUT package would continually disconnect after configuring it for my UPS.
-I have been running apcupsd for several weeks now, and it has not failed once.
+Until I can work out how to create an installable package, copy the files here to their locations on your server.